April 20, 2018

 What’s the best piece of advice you’ve received?

 My father was heavily involved in SVSEF and the local community.
 I have always had the utmost respect for how he carried himself and conducted business.
 Of the many things I learned from him was to lead by example.
 If you set a tone of respect and leadership, then others will follow you.
 That is the best way to get things accomplished and be successful.
+What advice would you give athletes about applying what they’ve learned at SVSEF to college or future experiences?

 It will likely be different for everyone.
 I was never on the podium, but ski team taught me to do my best and never give up.
 After my years on the team, I didn’t become a professional mogul skier, but I did become a mountain professional and use what I learned on the team for my career in the mountains.
 I have a deep love of skiing and it will always be with me because of my days with SVSEF.
 I hope that all SVSEF athletes find this to be true, and that it enriches their lives to have come from such a great community.